UTM source and referrer analysis

 Because they describe traffic in different ways, it is normal for them to tell slightly different stories.

-In Smart Link analytics, the Top UTM Sources and Top Referrers lists appear in the same view as the other widgets once data is available for the selected range.
+The Top UTM Sources and Top Referrers lists appear in the analytics view with the other charts once data is available for the period you selected.

 What Top UTM Sources shows

-Top UTM Sources highlights the source values that traveled with the Smart Link traffic.
+Top UTM Sources highlights the channel labels that traveled with the OmniLab Smart Link traffic.

-- you intentionally configured source values on the main Smart Link
+- you set source labels on the main OmniLab Smart Link

-- variants use their own campaign or placement-level UTM values
+- variants carry their own campaign or placement labels

-- you want a clean attribution taxonomy across print, email, social, and partner traffic
+- you want a clean, consistent set of channel names across print, email, social, and partner traffic

 newsletterinstagramwindow-posterpartner-event